-aggregated transmission representation.
-Generation capacity at each node is, however, converted from aggregate ReEDS capacity to individual generators using a characteristic unit size for each technology.
-For consistency, ReEDS cost and performance parameters are used when possible and reasonable, but values derived from previous NREL studies (e.g., Lew et al. [2013]) are used when parameters are unavailable from ReEDS or are available but unreasonable because of structural differences between the models.
+from aggregate ReEDS capacity to individual generators using a characteristic unit size for each technology.
+For consistency, ReEDS cost and performance parameters are used when possible and reasonable, but values derived from previous NREL studies are used when parameters are unavailable from ReEDS or are available but unreasonable because of structural differences between the models.

 Once the ReEDS solution is converted to a PLEXOS database, the hourly dispatch of the grid can be simulated for a full year.
 For Cambium databases, we run PLEXOS as a mixed integer program, with day-ahead unit commitment and dispatch (without any real-time adjustments for subhourly dispatch or forecast error).
 For each modeled year, generators have constant heat rates, short-run marginal costs (SRMC), and maximum generator outputs.
-Supply and demand are balanced at the busbar level, and distribution losses are captured in data pre- and post-processing, as described in Section 6.7.
+Supply and demand are balanced at the busbar level, and distribution losses are captured in data pre- and post-processing, as described in section 6.7.
 Inter-BA transmission is represented as pipe flow with constant loss rates, with no intra-BA transmission losses.
-Generator outages are represented by derating installed capacity to an effective capacity based on annual average outage rates that vary by technology.
+Generator outages are represented by derating capacity to an effective capacity based on annual average outage rates that vary by technology.
 Three operating reserves are represented-regulation, flexibility, and spinning reserves.